Long-term solo travel. I wouldn’t call it easy. Being homeless and living on the road is hard work!

 Unless you can find or create a personal connection with a place, most travelers seek short-term stays, anywhere from 3-5 days, maybe a week tops!

 Give yourself a forced break from the road.
 Create a clean and safe home somewhere for at least 5 days, but definitely shoot for longer.
-Splurge on a nice hotel, an apartment or spacious timeshare rental if you need to.
-Apartment rentals or even swaps can occasionally be found on places like craigslist.com.
+Splurge on a nice hotel or spacious timeshare rental if you need to.
 Timeshares can be found for low prices and provide added luxury and amenities to relax and rejuvenate you.
 Give into yourself and those little comforting crutches, as many times as you feel you need.

-What are some mistakes you wished you avoided on a long-term solo trip?
+What are long-term travel mistakes you wished you avoided ?